jina-ai/jina/docs/get-started/migrate.md

 These are outlined below.

-## Document: More natural attribute names and pythonic serialization
+## Document: More natural attribute names and Pythonic serialization

 Docarray introduces more natural naming conventions for `Document` and `DocumentArray` attributes.